SEED-VT/FedDebug/fault-localization/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a> to interact with fault localization technique.  -->

-See `INSTALL.md` for further instructions on how to setup your environment for this repo.
+See `INSTALL.md` for further instructions on how to setup your environment for fault localization.

 ## Data
 CIFAR10 and FEMNIST data are downloaded automatically when running an evaluation script.
 CIFAR10 is downloaded from `PyTorch` library and FEMNIST is downloaded from `LEAF (cmu.edu)`.